sagjig/Snoop-Dogg-Minecraft/README.md

 Note: Contains strong language, drug references, and sexually explicit language.

 A resource pack for Minecraft where all in-game text has been fed through Gizoogle.net's translator.
-Hilarity ensues.
+Hilarity will ensue.

 Adds 'Gangsta' language to your options, and makes some changes to backgrounds.

-Install in your 'resourcepacks' folder.
+Also, the bell ringing noise is now a sample from "The Next Episode".

+Usage:
+For Minecraft 1.18.1.
+1.)
+Extract into your resourcepacks folder (default on Windows is %AppData%\Roaming\.minecraft\resourcepacks ).
+2.)
+Select the "Snoop Dogg Language Resource Pack" in Settings>Resource Packs.
+3.)
+Go to the languages icon (globe on main menu), and select "Gangsta (The L.B.C.)".
+4.)
+Enjoy!

+Attribution:
+Menu background: "Marijuana Plants" by Anthony Quintano, licensed under CC BY 2.0 Bell ringing noise: "The Next Episode" by Dr. Dre (feat.
+Snoop Dogg) Resourcepack icon:
+	-"Snoop Dogg on Weed(s)", a promotional short for the TV show "Weeds"
+	- a screenshot from "Cannabis in Minecraft: A Critical Review", an article from Weedist.com